polo-language/zip-blocks/README.md

 ### Events

 Extends events.EventEmitter.
-Set an error callback with `on(event, callback)`.
+Set an error callback with `on('error', callback)`.
 The default error handler prints the error message and continues.

 ## Example